chottolabs/kznllm.nvim/README.md

 # kznllm.nvim

-The only main command is `leader + k`, it does nothing more than fill in some LLM completion into the text buffer.
+Built for a single keybind `leader + k`, it does nothing more than fill in some LLM completion into the text buffer.
 It has two main behaviors:
 1. If you made a visual selection, it will attempt to replace your selection with a valid code fragment.
 2. If you make no visual selection, it can yap freely (or do something else specified by a good template).